 While active and passive fire prevention systems NYC are often thought of as separate and distinct, recent developments in technology have led to the inclusion of these systems on a spectrum.
 Balanced use of both methods can ensure that a building is protected to a level acceptable for occupants.
 Of course, the efficacy of each system depends on human behavior, which can vary depending on location and occupancies.
 But the question remains: which system is suitable for your building?

 While passive fire protection systems may not be as advanced as active systems, they provide more effective protection than a single type.
 Passive systems are often integrated into building construction and can remain plain sight.
-Active systems can trigger a fire door to close if a fire alarm is triggered.
+Active systems can trigger a fire door to close if fire alarms yakima, wa is triggered.
 While passive systems do not replace active systems, they work well in conjunction.
 However, passive systems can only be effective when both are in place.

 They extinguish fires with water.